-Manchester's homeless shelter closed as of July 1, 2015 so Manchester no longer offers emergency shelter beds.
-There has since been a noticeable decrease in the number of homeless individuals visiting the MACC facility where the shelter was formerly located.
+Manchester has not had an in-town shelter since 2015.
+Until Covid's financial impact hit households, there had been a noticeable decrease in the number of homeless individuals visiting the MACC facility where the shelter was formerly located.
 Despite the shelter closing, MACC continues to offer a soup kitchen, food pantry and a thrift store - as well as counseling and other programs at their complex - to provide support and assistance to Manchester's homeless.